donereports/Done-Reports-IRC/README.md

 The server knows the current report that is being collected.

-`POST /api/report/new`
+### `POST /api/report/new`

-* auth
+* token - The auth token for the group
 * username - The username sending the report
 * type - past, future, blocking, hero, unknown
 * message - The text of the report

-Post a new report.
+Post a new entry to the current open report.
+(This should be renamed to /api/entry/new)

-`POST /api/report/compile`

-Compile all pending reports into a record, and send the report out.

 Data Model